Prajith-jose007/trr-dutch-crm/README.md

 1.  **Push to a Git Repository:** Ensure your project is on GitHub, GitLab, or Bitbucket.
 2.  **Import to Vercel:** Create a new project on Vercel and import your repository.
 Vercel will automatically detect the Next.js framework.
-3.  **Set Up a Production Database:** Use a cloud database provider like PlanetScale, AWS RDS, or DigitalOcean to host your MySQL database.
+3.  **Set up a Production Database:** Use a cloud database provider like PlanetScale, AWS RDS, or DigitalOcean to host your MySQL database.
 4.  **Configure Environment Variables:** In your Vercel project settings, add the environment variables from your `.env.local` file. **Do not commit your `.env.local` file to Git.**
 5.  **Deploy:** Vercel will build and deploy your application.
 Any new push to your connected branch (e.g., `main`) will trigger a new deployment automatically.